laderast/BMI535slides/06_Intro_to_Docker.md

 ## What is Docker?

+What we usually think of as a server (like `state`) is in a "Bare Metal" configuration.
+That means it's only running one operating system.

-Alternative to Virtual Machines (VM), which contain an entire OS (Linux, Windows, or MacOS) in order to run software.
+What if we need to run software that uses a different operating system?
+One alternative to this are Virtual Machines (VMs).
+Virtual Machines (VM) contain an entire OS (Linux, Windows, or MacOS) in order to run software.
+This can take a lot of storage and *memory*, especially since each VM needs disk space to store files in it.

 Instead of a VM, docker uses *containers*.
 Containers contain just enough linux utilities and associated code to run that code on any machine.
 Some of them contain command line utilities, some of them can contain web servers/IDEs, some have databases.
 These containers are managed by *Docker Daemon*.